 Editor – Adèle Barclay

 Adèle Barclay’s writing has appeared in The Fiddlehead, The Puritan, PRISM, Heavy Feather Review, The Pinch, and elsewhere.
 She is the recipient of the 2016 Lit POP Award for Poetry and the 2016 Walrus Readers’ Choice Award for Poetry and has been nominated for a Pushcart Prize.
 Her debut poetry collection, If I Were in a Cage I’d Reach Out for You, (Nightwood, 2016) won the 2017 Dorothy Livesay Poetry Award.

 Editor – Dominique Bernier-Cormier

 Dominique Bernier-Cormier’s poems have recently appeared in The Malahat Review, The Puritan, and Poetry is Dead, and won the 26th Annual Ralph Gustafson Poetry Prize as well as honourable mentions in CV2‘s Young Buck Poetry Prize in 2015 and 2016.
 His first chapbook, Englishing, will be published this spring by Frog Hollow Press.

-His full-length poetry collection entitled Correspondent is forthcoming with Ice House (Goose Lane Editions) in 2018.
+His full-length poetry collection entitled Correspondent was released with Ice House (Goose Lane Editions) in Autumn 2018.

 Editor – Selina Boan